No matter where you are, building and running a successful business is tough.

 Traditional blockchain allows for more transparent and secure transactions, but it can’t be used to facilitate the ease of doing business.
 This is because governments need to regulate and monitor the process, and work in tandem with businesses and other stakeholders.

 Regulated blockchain provides a platform with the benefits of the traditional blockchain and the ability for governments to oversee and improve business rules and operations.
-On a regulated blockchain platform like L3COS, government agencies and businesses can observe transactions, which increases transparency and eliminates a whole lot of paperwork.
-A major benefit of this is the better supply chain tracking, which ensures transparency and eliminates fraud.
+On a regulated blockchain platform like L3COS, government agencies and businesses can observe transactions, which increases transparency and eliminates bureaucracy.
+For example improvements can be brought to supply chain tracking, ensuring accountability from producer-to-consumer and eliminating fraud.

-With public (tokens) and private keys, businesses can authenticate transactions without revealing sensitive information.
-Through public keys, a government agency can verify that a particular business is qualified to get a loan, acquire a property, go public through an IPO or take on any other business activity.
+With public (tokens) and private keys, business can authenticate transactions without revealing sensitive information.
+Through public keys, a government agency can verify that a particular business is qualified to get a loan, acquire a property, go public through an IPO or take on another business activity.

-Using blockchain, businesses and governments can substantially lower costs associated with regulation.
+Using blockchain, businesses and governments can lower costs associated with regulation – some of which can require an intermediary or broker to navigate.
 Through the L3COS three-level consensus mechanism, a government agency can verify and approve business documents in the government registry.
 As a result, businesses can receive fast approval to start their operation or construction, and can register properties at a lower cost, as third parties are eliminated from the process.

-One of the most important factors in the ease of doing business index is the enforcing of contracts.
-With smart contracts, enforcing contracts between two parties will become easy, fast and automatic.
+One of the most important factors in the ease of doing business index is contract enforcement.
+Blockchain is able to facilitate to creation of smart contracts which respond on an ‘if-then’ basis.
+Smart contracts, enforce contracts between two parties automatically.

 In a smart contract, whenever set conditions are met, it triggers a corresponding action.
 For example, if a business needs to acquire land, the seller can create a smart contract, which sends the ownership documents to the buyer once the buyer has paid the required amount of money.